dotsam/homebridge-milight/README.md

 ### 1.1.0-beta
  * Implemented colour temperature control with new official HomeKit characteristic.
 Only known to be working with the Home app right now
  * Possible fix for issues with RGBWW bulbs requiring two commands to enter colour mode from white mode
+ * Fixed bug where bulb set in night mode might not be addressed again correctly for subsequent commands
  * Update node-milight-promise dependancy to ^0.1.5

 ### 1.0.1